 I went shopping in Beverly Hills to really play the part.
 There was a bikini there that cost $800. $800!
 So, then I drove to this little French boutique called Targét.
 I picked up four swimsuits and snacks for less than $200.
 That’s right, $200!
 Come @ me… which I think is a thing people say.

 It was the day before we were scheduled to leave that I was sent our backstory.
-Apparently, he and I only met four months ago.
+Apparently, he and I had only met four months ago.
 Clearly, it was love at first sight.
 He flew me to Paris last week and asked me to marry him.
 Our imaginary engagement was so romantic.
 However, I’ll have you know that my imaginary jetlag?
 It’s been horrible.

 Not having seen or spoken to Laine in the three days leading up to our trip, I was expecting to see him in the car he sent to pick me up.
 I didn’t.
 I was then expecting to meet him for check-in.
 He wasn’t there.
 In fact, I didn’t even see him during my flight to Florida.
 I gotta say, if this was any indication of how our imaginary marriage was going to be, this pretend engagement wasn’t going to last.